johnyjpsf/shp2postgis/README.md

 > Para usar como biblioteca

-> To use as library
+> To use as a library

 ```python
 from Shps2Postgis import Shps2Postgis